sybrew/the-seo-framework/readme.txt

 	* The default sitemap colors are no longer dark/green, but WordPress colored (darker/blue), instead.
 	* The "maximum image preview size" copyright directive bug has been fixed by Google.
 Therefore, the restrictions and warnings have been lifted.
 	* The robots.txt output is now default when the blog is not public.
 This follows the behavior in WordPress 5.3.
+	* The default title separator is now a hyphen `&#x2d;`, instead of a pipe `|`.
+	* When you upgrade from TSF v3.2.4 or below, you'll now maintain the dash (now called hyphen) title-separator option.
 * **Other:**
 	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.
 * **Fixed:**